 Representing an Atom with Shells of Electrons

 If we have some electrons that need to be filled into the energy levels, we start with shell n=0, with l=0 and ml=0, and with ms=-1/2 or +1/2 (2 S-electrons).
 For shell n=1, starting with l=0, we have ml=0 and ms=-1/2 or +1/2 (2 S-electrons).
 Also for n=1, with l=1 allows ml=-1, 0 and 1, with each ms=-1/2 or +1/2 (6 P-electrons).

 The image on the right provides a summary of what to track.
-All of the possible energy levels are indicated and we color a dot red to indicate an electron is there; add a plus or minus to indicate the spin; and, add a line to the center to indicate the bond.
+The Azimuthal (l) represents a location on the surface of a vibrating sphere.
+The Orbital (n) represents the overtones of the fundamental vibrations.
+All of the possible energy levels are indicated and we color a dot red to indicate an electron is there; and, add a line to the center to indicate the bond.
 In this image, it is important to remember the dots are representing orbitals, and the image has been squished into a 2D representation.

 Click here to view a 3D representation of this same style for a neon atom.
 A neon atom has a complete set of electrons in the first two energy levels, filling all 10 spots for S1, S2 and P2 electrons.
 It’s fun to rotate the 3D image and line up a pair of P2 electrons.
 Notice the other P2 electrons form a natural xyz grid in 3 dimensions.
 The S-electrons represent spherical orbitals while the P-electrons represent nodes on opposite sides of the nucleon.
 If you think of the P-electrons as 3 distinct pairs, you get ml=-1, 0 and 1.
 These observations are important to move in towards modeling more complex particles containing bonded components of other more simple particles.